Advanced: Performance Tips and Tuning#

 )

 But suppose that you knew that you wanted to read all 16 files in parallel.
-This could be, for example, because you know that additional CPUs should get added to the cluster by the autoscaler or because you want the downstream stage to transform each file’s contents in parallel.
-You can get this behavior by setting the parallelism parameter.
-Notice how the number of output blocks is equal to parallelism in the following code:
+This could be, for example, because you know that additional CPUs should get added to the cluster by the autoscaler or because you want the downstream operator to transform each file’s contents in parallel.
+You can get this behavior by setting the override_num_blocks parameter.
+Notice how the number of output blocks is equal to override_num_blocks in the following code:

 import ray